oran-gutierrez-fugon/CpG_Me/index.markdown

 3. The next call is the location of the executable shell script that will schedule all jobs with proper resources and dependencies on a per sample basis
 4. Genome (hg38, rheMac8, mm10, rn6)

-## Single End (SE) Sequencing
+### Single End (SE) Sequencing
-For single end sequencing, follow the same approach as paired end with minor changes.
+For single end sequencing, follow the same approach as above but with minor changes.

 The directory should appear as: